enkidevs/curriculum/mongodb/intro/crud-2/save-method.md

 ### Adding a new document with an `_id` field

-To add a new document to an existing collection, we can either add an `_id` field whose value doesn't match any document, like so:
+To add a new document to an existing collection, we can add an `_id` field whose value doesn't match any document, like so:
 ```javascript
 db.pokemon.save({
   "_id": 777,